saraicd/cool-doggo/README.md

 This aspires to be a testing space for some technologies, where I also aim to showcase some other competencies.

-For now you can check:
+It's a work in progress, but you can check it out:

-- [Behance](https://www.behance.net/GuidaSMoranes) - get to know my alter ego Guida S. Moranes through her illustrations.
+- [Cool Doggo](https://www.cooldoggo.com) - get to know my alter ego Guida S. Moranes through her illustrations.

 ## Getting Started